lunchboxer/article-keeper/static/articles-md/1101B-the-wild-origins-of-your-last-name.md

 1. What did most people only have long ago?

-   a) Last names
+   a.
+Last names
-   b) Middle names
+   b.
+Middle names
-   c) First names
+   c.
+First names
-   d) Nicknames
+   d.
+Nicknames

 2. Where did last names like Smith and Baker come from?

-   a) Places people lived
+   a.
+Places people lived
-   b) People's looks
+   b.
+People's looks
-   c) People's jobs
+   c.
+People's jobs
-   d) Family names
+   d.
+Family names

 3. How did last names change over the years?

-   a) They got longer.
+   a.
+They got longer.
-   b) They changed spelling.
+   b.
+They changed spelling.
-   c) They sounded different.
+   c.
+They sounded different.
-   d) They added nicknames.
+   d.
+They added nicknames.

 4. What did some rich nobles have that peasants did not?

-   a) More money
+   a.
+More money
-   b) Special privileges
+   b.
+Special privileges
-   c) Last names
+   c.
+Last names
-   d) Large families
+   d.
+Large families

 5. What does your last name connect you to?

-   a) Your parents
+   a.
+Your parents
-   b) Your aunts/uncles
+   b.
+Your aunts/uncles
-   c) Your ancestors
+   c.
+Your ancestors
-   d) Your siblings
+   d.
+Your siblings

 6. What is the main idea of the article?

-   a) Last names tell a story about your family.
+   a.
+Last names tell a story about your family.
-   b) First and last names have surprising origins.
+   b.
+First and last names have surprising origins.
-   c) Many names came from people's jobs.
+   c.
+Many names came from people's jobs.
-   d) Last names show your family's power.
+   d.
+Last names show your family's power.

 ## Answer Key